nttlevine/nttlevine.github.io/cv/index.md

 ## Naomi's CV
 ### Education
 Purdue University, August 2019-Current (program: PhD in Organizational Communication Studies; ABD as of Fall 2021)
+Dissertation: "If These Stalls Could Talk"

 Indiana University Purdue University Indianapolis, August 2017-October 2019 (earned: Master of Arts in Applied Anthropology)
+Thesis: "Grassroots Maternal and Child Health Project: The Origin Stories of Bridge Leaders"

 Washington State University, August 2014- May 2016 (President’s Honor Roll & Phi Beta Kappa; earned: Bachelor of Arts in Women’s Studies with minors in Comparative Ethnic Studies & Archaeology)
+Focus: Domestic violence, substance abuse, and storytelling

 Green River Community College, September 2012-June 2014 (earned: AA transfer degree)
+Focus: Comprehensive sex education

 ### Research & Grant Work
 _For more information on these projects and more see my [Research](https://nt-tl.net/research/) page or find my work using my ORCiD: 0000-0002-9925-6676_
 #### Current
-Consultant & Researcher with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-Current
+Reviewer & Consultant with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-Current

-Focus Group Co-moderator with "Experiences with sexual content in online dating" at Purdue University with Amanda E. Lilly in West Lafayette, IN; August 2022-Current

-Researcher with "Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- Current

-Data Analyst with "Tracking the Process of Treatment Seeking in Breast Cancer Patients" at Purdue University with Yuehwern Yih and Min Lee in West Lafayette, IN; June 2022 to Current

 Data Analyst with "A systems, networks, and human-centered design approach to assessing the resilience of Ethiopian communities experiencing recurring violent conflict shocks" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- Current

 #### Purdue
+Focus Group Co-moderator with "Experiences with sexual content in online dating" at Purdue University with Amanda E. Lilly in West Lafayette, IN; August 2022-November 2022

+Researcher with "Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region" via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- December 2022

+Data Analyst with "Tracking the Process of Treatment Seeking in Breast Cancer Patients" at Purdue University with Yuehwern Yih and Min Lee in West Lafayette, IN; June 2022- October 2022

-Feminist consultant and Co-author with “Nice” to “ewww”: An inductive thematic analysis of responses to initiation messages containing sexual content on online dating tools at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021
+Feminist consultant & Co-author with “Nice” to “ewww”: An inductive thematic analysis of responses to initiation messages containing sexual content on online dating tools at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021
 Second Coder and Co-author with ‘who wants a dick pic? 👉🏽👈🏽’ at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021

 #### IUPUI